History

 Somerset Hills Airport Dedication October 23, 1932

-Under the watchful eye of Project Manager George Viehmann and Waldron Schanz, manager, the two dedicated an airfield in the quiet Basking Ridge community.
+Under the watchful eye of Project Manager George Viehmann and Waldron Schanz, the manager, the two dedicated an airfield in the quiet Basking Ridge community.

 The first plane to land on a paved runway at SHA was on July 19, 1969.
 The paving took two weeks to complete.

-A video of airflight in the 1930’s.
+A video of air flight in the 1930s.
 It was a bold move to build an airport in the Somerset Hills back in 1932.

 Historic Moments